Go to the Nature Institute’s home page

 What was the constraining power through which all those molecules, possessing all those degrees of freedom at their own level, yielded to a consistent order at a higher level — a physically unexpected coherence?
 This was the question Weiss’ life-long observation of living cells continually brought him up against.
 But he was too honest to frame an answer in terms of the science of his day.
 His virtue lay in nevertheless not shrinking from the problem.
 He spent a long career investigating and describing the physically lawful performances of cells, but he did not pretend that, in doing this, he was explaining the order he observed.

+I suspect that, with continuing observation and faithful description, the “problem” of order and wisdom (thought-fullness) in cells will more and more fade into nothingness.
 It is indeed only the effort at reductionism that creates the problem.
 Cease that effort, and all we have left is the routine scientific task of accurate conceptualization and description.
 Physicists, after arriving at concepts of law, force, field, and all the rest, do not often complain, “Those are not material things; how can we possibly deal with them?”
 They simply continue investigating, describing, and thinking until an overall, coherent picture is formed.
 That is what making sense of the world means.

 But this happy ending will not be fully realized in biology until we acknowledge that there are many different ways phenomena can add up to a coherent picture in this cosmos of ours.
 A sloth is not a lion (Holdrege 2021), ice is not water vapor, and an animal is not a rock.
-Forcing one sort of coherence into the mold of another by violence is never the answer.
+Reductively forcing one sort of coherence into the mold of another by violence is never the answer.

 Where are we now?